 Left to right: A happy moment visiting one my favorite works of art, and a handful of the cultural artifacts that occupy my mind and shelf space – both rent-free.

-I recently retired after a long career as a designer in the tech industry, and I’m grateful to have had professional opportunities that aligned with my creative ambitions for practically my entire adult life.
-But still, especially during my last couple years in the workforce, I wished for more time and freedom to design and make things that reflected my somewhat sprawling aesthetic and far too many interests.
-I was apprehensive up front about taking this next step, because I didn’t have a formal plan for exactly what I wanted to do in retirement, but I also realized it would require a leap of faith and trust that my subsequent journey would gradually reveal itself over time.
+I recently retired after a long career as a designer in the tech industry, and I’m grateful for the professional opportunities I had that aligned with my ambitions for practically my entire adult life.
+But still, especially during my last couple years in the workforce, I wanted more time and freedom to make things that reflect my somewhat sprawling aesthetic and too many interests.
+I was apprehensive about taking this next step for a while, because I didn’t have a plan for exactly what I wanted to do in retirement, but I also realized it would require a leap of faith and trust that my subsequent journey would reveal itself over time.

-For the time being, I’m sort of playing catch-up and tackling some of the rainy-day creative projects that filled my personal OneNote pages for years, but I never had the time for – so early on it might be pretty heavy on the design and illustration side.
+For the time being, I’m playing catch-up and tackling some rainy-day projects that filled my personal OneNote pages for years, but I never had the time for – so initially it might be pretty heavy on the design and illustration side.
 But I do anticipate branching out to share some cultural adventures, and just to reflect occasionally, old man style.
 Even after these first few months, I’m discovering some new avenues I didn’t anticipate, so perhaps my leap of faith is starting to pay early dividends.
-Thanks for looking.
+Thanks for visiting.

 PS: comments are disabled throughout, but you can reach me at mike(at)tintoyrobots.com